rauc/rauc/docs/integration.rst

 D-Bus Integration
 -----------------

-The D-Bus interface RAUC provides makes it easy to integrate it into your custom application.
+The :ref:`D-Bus <sec_ref_dbus-api>` interface RAUC provides makes it easy to integrate it into your customapplication.
 In order to allow sending data, make sure the D-Bus config file ``de.pengutronix.rauc.conf`` from the ``data/`` dir gets installed properly.